Fundamentals-of-Computer-Science/FunCS/content/Chapter 4.1 - Arrays.md

 As you continue your programming journey, you'll find that arrays form the foundation for many more complex data structures and algorithms.
 Mastering arrays is an essential step toward becoming a proficient programmer.

-In our next chapter, we'll explore the main alternative to arrays: [[Linked Lists]].
+In our next chapter, we'll explore the main alternative to arrays: [[Chapter 4.2 - Linked Lists|linked lists]].
 Once you understand these two, you will effectively be able to create any other kind of data structure!